mbxss28/LIFE4136_rotation3_Group3/README.md

 ### Requirments
-The list of all of the different packages used for each of the analysis pipeleines will be put into the
+The list of all of the different packages used for each of the analysis pipeleines will be put into the [Requirments.txt](https://github.com/mbxss28/LIFE4136_rotation3_Group3/blob/main/requirements.txt).
+Before using make sure that conda is installed and that it is appened with conda-forge and bioconda channels.

 ### References